-- the "SDG Index Score", which measures the positioning of each Country in relation to the 17 SDGs, on a scale from 0 (worst score) to 100 (full achievement of the objective); - the "International Spillover Score", which measures the adverse socioeconomic and environmental impacts generated by individual Countries abroad, on a scale from 0 (worst score) to 100 (best score); - the "GHG intensity PPP Adjusted" ("Carbon Footprint"), which measures the intensity of greenhouse gas emissions produced by individual Countries by million Euro of Gross Domestic Product (GDP), taking into account the different purchasing power ("Purchase Power Parity" or "PPP"); - the presence of "social violations" in relation to international conventions and treaties, the principles of the United Nations and, as applicable, national regulations;
+- the "SDG Index Score", which measures the positioning of each Country in relation to the 17 SDGs, on a scale from 0 (worst score) to 100 (full achievement of the objective); - the "International Spillover Score", which measures the adverse socioeconomic and environmental impacts generated by individual Countries abroad, on a scale from 0 (worst score) to 100 (best score);

-- the Country is on the list of non-cooperative jurisdictions from a fiscal point of view; - the Country is on FATF lists relative to (i) high-risk Countries ("black list") or (ii) Countries subject to significant monitoring ("grey list") due to deficiencies in systems for combating money laundering, terrorist financing and the proliferation of weapons of mass destruction; - the "Corruption Index", which assesses the perceived level of corruption of the public sector of each Country on a scale from 0 (worst score) to 100 (best score).
+- the "GHG intensity PPP Adjusted" ("Carbon Footprint"), which measures the intensity of greenhouse gas emissions produced by individual Countries by million Euro of Gross Domestic Product (GDP), taking into account the different purchasing power ("Purchase Power Parity" or "PPP"); - the presence of "social violations" in relation to international conventions and treaties, the principles of the United Nations and, as applicable, national regulations; - the Country is on the list of non-cooperative jurisdictions from a fiscal point of view; - the Country is on FATF lists relative to (i) high-risk Countries ("black list") or (ii) Countries subject to significant monitoring ("grey list") due to deficiencies in systems for combating money laundering, terrorist financing and the proliferation of weapons of mass destruction; - the "Corruption Index", which assesses the perceived level of corruption of the public sector of each Country on a scale from 0 (worst score) to 100 (best score).

-Based on the screening carried out, the Countries are divided into no. 4 Classes based on the intensity of the safeguards.
+Based on the screening carried out, the Countries are divided into no. 4 Classes based on the intensity of the safeguards, as reported in the document "Classification of Government Issuers" available on the Company website.